 In accordance with APP 1, the NFSA will take reasonable steps in the circumstances to deal with enquiries or complaints about compliance with the APPs.
 The NFSA will send a considered response to a complaint or suggestion within 30 days if contact details are provided.
-The NFSA is committed to quick and fair resolution of any complaints and will ensure complaint sis taken seriously.
+The NFSA is committed to quick and fair resolution of any complaints and will ensure the complaint is taken seriously.

 9.3 How to make a complaint to the Federal Privacy Commissioner

 Any complaints about the NFSA's personal information handling practices can be made to the Privacy Contact Officer (above) or to the Office of the Australian Information Commissioner.

 In accordance with APP1, an individual may contact the Privacy Contact Officer to:

 The NFSA’s Privacy Contact Officer may be contacted by any of these contact points: